Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 The Vision Encoder processes raw camera inputs using a standard 12-layer Vision Transformer architecture.
 This component handles 1024 patches per image, treating each $32 times 32$ patch (derived from a $512 times 512$ image) as a token.
 The model employs a hidden size ($D$) of 768, with 12 heads and an MLP expansion factor of 4x (resulting in an intermediate dimension of 3072).

 *2. VLM Backbone (Vision-Language Model)*
 Fusing visual embeddings with text instructions, the VLM Backbone operates with a hidden size of 960.
+It employs Grouped Query Attention with 15 query heads and 5 key/value heads (head dimension of 64).
 It processes a total of 113 tokens per camera—significantly fewer than the encoder—comprising 64 visual tokens, 48 text instruction tokens, and a single robot state token.
 This goes through a process of early exit where it only utilizes 16 out of the 32 layers in the VLM backbone it is based on.

 *3. Action Expert*
 The Action Expert generates control sequences via a conditional diffusion process (Flow Matching) over a prediction horizon of 50 action tokens.
 It executes 10 diffusion steps per inference using a 16-layer architecture that alternates between Self-Attention and Cross-Attention, where the latter attends to the VLM context.
 The model uses a hidden size of 720 (0.75x the VLM width) and employs Grouped Query Attention with 12 query heads and 4 key/value heads, each with a dimension of 80.
-The 50 Action Tokens interact with the 113 VLM Context Tokens through the odd-numbered Cross-Attention layers.
+The 50 Action Tokens interact with the 113 VLM Context Tokens through the Cross-Attention layers.

 *Compute Analysis*
 Since our FPGA implementation utilizes `int8` quantization to maximize throughput on DSP slices, we quantify computational complexity in terms of Multiply-Accumulate operations (MACs) rather than FLOPs.
 A single MAC corresponds to one multiplication and one addition (effectively 2 ops if counting FLOPs).